A clue that leads in the wrong direction.

 Subtly parodied in the Robot Chicken sketch "12 Angry Little People".
 One of the Little People disagrees with the other 11 about the murderer's identity, suspecting the victim's mistress instead of his employee.
 A flashback to her testimonial shows her clad in red, and one of the reporters actually refers to her as, "Ms. Herring".

-In one episode of My Little Pony: Friendship is Magic, Pinkie has been entrusted with guarding a delicious cake that the Cake family is planning to enter in a contest.
+In one episode of My Little Pony: Friendship Is Magic, Pinkie has been entrusted with guarding a delicious cake that the Cake family is planning to enter in a contest.
 Early in the episode, Applejack tries to take a bite of the cake but is stopped.
 Later on, the cake has some bites taken out of it, which Pinkie takes to mean a deliberate act of sabotage by the other competitors.
 Predictably, given Pinkie's wild accusations, the other competitors turn out to be a red herring.
 However, Applejack is also a red herring: she tried to take a bite of the cake at the beginning of the episode, but Applejack learned her lesson at that point and she's not the culprit.
 There are three culprits, and Applejack is not one of them.

 The term "red herring" comes from a technique for training tracking dogs.
 While a dog is tracking one scent, it is often overlapped with other, more powerful and enticing scents.
 Usually fish, often actual red herrings, which have a particularly potent scent.
+Which turns out to be a Red Herring in itself.